Watch out for chemically-processed foods

 The dangers of chemically processed foods

 A great deal of planning and engineering goes into processed foods.
 Food manufacturers' ultimate goal is to get the consumer hooked on their product.
 To make foods this desirable, they have to taste great.
-But Shayna Komar, a licensed and registered dietitian at Cancer Wellness at Piedmont, warns that our bodies are not designed to break down chemically processed foods.
+But dietitian Shayna Komar of Cancer Wellness at Piedmont says our bodies aren't designed to break down chemically processed foods.

 "Our bodies were not made to digest processed foods, so they don't really know how to use them.
 As a result, these foods don't give us the fuel our bodies need.
 Instead, they are filled with empty calories."